Network Setup Recommendations

 We know you are on the move, and we're pleased to confirm that Dialpad is operable on any device with a reliable internet connection!

-Let's dive into the details of network settings, to set you up for success.
+Let's dive into the details of network settings.

 Calculate for each concurrent instance you plan to run: